-People suffering from morphine dependence deserve the best, most efficient morphine detox that makes safety, comfort and lasting recovery top priorities.
+People suffering from morphine dependence deserve the best, most efficient morphine treatment.
+One that makes safety, comfort and lasting recovery possible.
 Morphine is a very powerful opiate analgesic and its continued use can easily lead to both physical and psychological dependence.
 Withdrawal symptoms can cause complications and severe health issues that require immediate medical attention.
-For this reason, enrollment in an inpatient morphine withdrawal treatment program is a wise choice.
-Another key point is that detoxing in a fully accredited medical hospital such as Waismann Method® provides 24-hour medical assistance, ongoing medical monitoring, and vital signs management.
+For this reason, enrollment in an inpatient medically assisted withdrawal program is a wise choice.
+Another key point is that detoxing in a fully accredited medical hospital with 24-hour medical assistance, ongoing medical monitoring, and vital signs management can also be the safest option.

 Patients who’ve taken morphine long term may find that serious withdrawal symptoms develop whenever they try to stop taking it.
 This is why a professional approach to opiate dependence is necessary.
 Morphine detox symptoms can be unbearable for some people, which can make abstinence very difficult to maintain.
 Most professionals agree that trying to detox from opiates without professional help is very dangerous.